elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 - Markdown syntax and document rendering

 ## Why Use Quarto?
-Quarto is the next generation of RMarkdown for publishing, including dynamic and static documents and multi-lingual programming language support.
-With Quarto you can create documents, books, presentations, blogs or other online resources.
+This tutorial introduces Quarto, an **open-source** publishing system based on Pandoc.
+Quarto is the next generation of RMarkdown, offering support for dynamic and static documents and multiple programming languages.
+With Quarto, you can effortlessly combine narrative text and code to create various resources like documents, books, presentations, web pages, and more.
+It also provides multiple output formats, including HTML, Word, PDF, PowerPoint, and E-book.

 The demand for scientific personnel to generate reports for public, governmental, and scientific audiences is increasing.
 However, this process often consumes a significant amount of time due to the need to use multiple applications for writing, data analysis, table and figure creation, and more.
 It is essential to learn effective tools that integrate programming with report generation in order to streamline this workflow.
 Quarto, a markdown-based report framework of the second generation, offers a solution.
 Researchers can leverage its ability to execute code for data formatting, analysis, and visualization, enabling them to produce reports with minimal effort while writing in the familiar markdown format.